intel/iodlr/README.md

 # RBB

-Placeholder for the tools we develop during RBB work.
+Placeholder for the tools, libraries we develop during RBB work.